An opportunity to deepen your understanding of yoga, expand your skills & open to grace – and learn how to share that with the world.

 - Location: The Yoga Barn, Ubud, Bali

-- Duration: 28 days of immersive training with 1 day off between modules
+- Duration: 28 days of immersive training with 1 day off between each module

-- Non-residential: enjoy choosing your own accommodations from Ubud’s many peaceful villas or quiet budget bungalows—many within walking distance to The Yoga Barn.
+- Non-residential: We do not offer accommodation or the booking services of accommodations.
+Many accommodations are available in the village of Ubud — from peaceful villas to quiet budget bungalows— and many within walking distance to The Yoga Barn.
 Accommodation information and suggestions will be provided in our training packet.